-For people returning from injury, or those suffering from persistent spinal and joint conditions, Brighton Spinal Group offers patients a gymnasium based rehabilitation facility.
+For people returning from injury, or those suffering from persistent spinal and joint conditions, Brighton Spine and Sports Clinic offers patients a gymnasium based rehabilitation facility.
 This facility is both monitored and overseen by qualified physiotherapists and exercise physiologists.

-Specifically designed as a rehabilitation facility, Brighton Spinal Group’s clinical gymnasium enables patients to engage in the most effective gym-based rehabilitation program possible, ensuring your recovery is fast and safe.
+Specifically designed as a rehabilitation facility, Brighton Spine and Sports Clinic’s clinical gymnasium enables patients to engage in the most effective gym-based rehabilitation program possible, ensuring your recovery is fast and safe.